Donté Greene: Professional career

 On August 15, 2013, he was traded to the Boston Celtics in exchange for Fab Melo.
 He was waived by the Celtics on September 17, 2013.
 Later that month, he signed with the Dongguan Leopards of China for the 2013–14 season, and joined the Leopards for their tour of New Zealand.
 He scored 41 points in their first of three games against the New Zealand Breakers.

 In July 2014, Greene joined the Brooklyn Nets for the 2014 NBA Summer League.
 In December 2014, he joined Dubai's club Al-Nasr for the 2014–15 season.
 The next season, he also played in the UAE National Basketball League, but with Al Sharjah.
 In May 2016, he signed with Ohud Medina of the Saudi Premier League.

 In August 2016, Greene signed with the Leones de Santo Domingo.
 He led his team to the LNB Championship in the Dominican Republic.

 On January 10, 2017, he signed with the Capitanes de Arecibo of Puerto Rico.

 On September 3, 2017, he signed with Sporting Al Riyadi Beirut of the Lebanese Basketball League.

 In October 2019, Greene joined Champville SC of the Lebanese Basketball League.

 In January 2020, Greene joined Al-Ahli Jeddah of Saudi Basketball League.

 On March 1, 2021, Greene signed with Ezzahra Sports of the Championnat Pro A.

 On May 31, 2021, Greene signed with Club San Carlos of the Torneo Superior de Baloncesto (TBS).

 On October 7, 2021, Greene signed with Taichung Wagor Suns of T1 League.
 Greene didn't come to Taiwan because his passport expired.

+On August 19th 2026, Greene signed with Vermont Coyotes of American Basketball Association.